Skip to main content

 A State of Michigan budget supplemental act has provided for six new grant programs to be administered by MCOLES.
 Each of the six are one-time appropriations for projects that will run through the end of the State fiscal year 2026, or until funds for each program are exhausted, whichever comes first.
 The funding totals $58,700,000 for the below programs.
 Three are general fund appropriations, and three are funded through the American Rescue Plan (ARP)/COVID appropriations to Michigan.

 Applications for the Public Safety Academy Assistance grants are now open.
-Follow the link under that program for details and the application form.
 The remaining five grant programs are currently under development, and more information and applications will be available from this page as they are implemented.

 Community Policing Competitive Grants Icon